 No later than May 1, send the completed and signed score sheet with a photo to Kentucky Hunting & Trapping Guide, #1 Sportsman’s Lane, Frankfort, KY 40601.
-Include the county in which the deer was taken, and the equipment used to harvest the deer.
-Please send a copy as score sheets and photos will not be returned.
+Include the county where the deer was taken, and the equipment used to harvest the deer.
+Please send a copy, for score sheets and photos will not be returned.
 Emailed submissions to

 firstname.lastname@example.org also will be accepted.